Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details.md

 ## Postback consequence

+This rule is currently handled by the Adobe Signal mobile extension.

 | Friendly name      | Key          | Type   | Description                                                  |
 | ------------------ | ------------ | ------ | ------------------------------------------------------------ |
 | Description URL    | templateurl  | string | *(Required)* Destination URL that the postback signal will be sent to. |